george123wright/Portfolio/README.md

 * **`graham_model.py`** – Implements a Graham‑style intrinsic value combining earnings and book value metrics.
 This does not use 22.5, and instead uses the industry averages.

 * **`relative_valuation.py`** – Consolidates all relative valuation signals into a single fair value estimate.

+* **`relative_valuation_and_capm.py`** – A script to compute the relative value and then the stock price via valuation ratios and analyst earnings and revenue estimates.

+  The script also computes factor model forecasts (CAPM, Fama-French 3 factor model and Fama-French 5 factor model) to derive expected returns.
+Betas are estimated by OLS, factor paths are simulated with VAR, and Black–Litterman views adjust expected market returns.

 ## Forecast Ensemble and Score